Mohammad Reza Pahlavi: Onset of the Cold War

 In 1945–46, the main issue in Iranian politics was the Soviet-sponsored separatist government in Iranian Azerbaijan and Kurdistan, which greatly alarmed the Shah.
 He repeatedly clashed with his prime minister Ahmad Qavam, whom he viewed as too pro-Soviet.
 At the same time, the growing popularity of the communist Tudeh Party worried Mohammad Reza, who felt there was a serious possibility of them leading a coup.
 In June 1946, Mohammad Reza was relieved when the Red Army pulled out of Iran.
 In a letter to the Azerbaijani Communist leader Ja'far Pishevari, Stalin wrote that he had to pull out of Iran, as otherwise the Americans would not pull out of China, and he wanted to assist the Chinese Communists in their civil war against the Kuomintang.
 However, the Pishevari regime remained in power in Tabriz, Azerbaijan, and Mohammad Reza sought to undercut Qavam's attempts to make an agreement with Pishevari as way of getting rid of both.
 On 11 December 1946, the Iranian Army, led by the Shah in person, entered Iranian Azerbaijan and the Pishevari regime collapsed with little resistance, with most of the fighting occurring between ordinary people who attacked functionaries of the Pishevari that had treated them brutally.
 In his statements at the time and later, Mohammad Reza credited his easy success in Azerbaijan to his "mystical power".
 Knowing Qavam's penchant for corruption, the Shah used that issue as a reason to sack him.
-By this time, the Shah's wife Fawzia had returned to Egypt, and despite efforts to have King Farouk persuade her to return to Iran, she refused to go, which led Mohammad Reza to divorce her on 17 November 1948.
+By this time, the Shah's wife Fawzia had returned to Egypt.
+Despite efforts to persuade her to return to Iran, she refused to go back, which led Mohammad Reza to divorce her on 17 November 1948.